shown in other instead.

 To learn more about the applied rendering techniques, see the Rendering Sequence article.

-All rendering settings (such as global illumination, shadows, environment, anti-aliasing, post-effects, etc.) can be adjusted via the Rendering Settings section in the UnigineEditor and saved to a *.render file to be used later.
-Each new project contains settings for low, medium, high and ultra quality presets as well as settings optimized for best performance in VR.
+All rendering settings (such as global illumination, shadows, environment, anti-aliasing, post-effects, etc.) can be adjusted via the Rendering Settings section in UnigineEditor and saved to a *.render file to be used later.
+Each new project contains settings for low, medium, high, and ultra quality presets as well as settings optimized for best performance in VR.
 You can now simply double-click on any of them in the Asset Browser to apply corresponding settings.

 How Do We Hear Sounds?#

 Next to the visual component, sound is a very important domain of real-time technologies.
 It is the key resource for creating the proper feeling of immersion in the virtual world.
-For example, the rolling echo cues us to anticipate a scene to take place in a lofty dome.
-The soft tapping of the stone hit by an incautious foot or a car whooshing by with lightning speed — all of that can be modelled aurally.
+For example, rolling echo cues us to anticipate a scene to take place in a lofty dome.
+Soft tapping of a stone hit by an incautious foot or a car whooshing by with lightning speed — all that can be modelled aurally.
 UNIGINE offers a multi-channel sound system with support for binaural HRTF-based sound, various 3D effects, sound occlusion and multiple reverberation zones.
-You can assign any MP3, WAV or OGA sound to be played by contact of the objects simulating their physical properties on the level of sound.
+You can assign any MP3, WAV, or OGA sound to be played by contact of the objects simulating their physical properties on the level of sound.
 For the moving sources, like a car, the Doppler effect is applied so that the movement of the sound source relative to the listener is authentically imitated.

-All sound settings can be adjusted via the Sound Settings section in the UnigineEditor.
+All sound settings can be adjusted via the Sound Settings section in UnigineEditor.
 You can also save your presets to *.sound files to be used later.

 How Is Physical Behavior Defined?#

 UNIGINE features a built-in simplified game-like Newton physics.
-The use cases of using physics properties rather than hard-coding objects animation are the following:
+The use cases for physics properties (where physics is more preferable than hard-coding objects animation) are the following: